-When to adopt: If functionality for onboarding isn’t already available in your existing HR or recruiting suite by the time you reach 1,000 employees, it’s time to invest in this functionality according to our data.
+When to adopt: According to our data, you should adopt onboarding software if functionality for onboarding isn’t already available in your existing HR or recruiting suite by the time you reach 500 employees.

 - Onboarding functionality bridges the gap between applicant tracking and personnel tracking (see above).
 Integrating these capabilities makes the administrative hassle of transitioning someone from applicant to new hire to employee much more seamless, so make sure onboarding platforms work well with existing systems.

 - Onboarding processes are going to differ vastly between an intern and a C-level executive.
 Look for systems that allow you to customize onboarding workflows based on roles and departments.

 What it does: When you factor in everything—years of experience, performance, the going wage rate in your area—are you paying your workers the right amount?
 Is your compensation plan flexible enough to be sustainable in times of hardship?
 Compensation management software allows you to answer these important questions by diving deeper into internal factors (e.g., company revenue, comp budgets) as well as external ones (e.g., local job markets, currency fluctuations).

 Why you need it to optimize: Compensation management software can help you cut the fat in a number of ways.
 On an individual employee level, these platforms can pull performance grades from your performance management system to recommend bonus payouts based on desired outcomes.

 On a macro level, this software can calculate compensation budgets for your entire global workforce and suggest payouts based on different scenarios of company performance to ensure you stay afloat during the good times and the bad.